 Where is your vehicle parked overnight?

 The common assumption is that if you park your car in a garage overnight then your insurance premiums will be cheaper.
-However, this is not always the case and this is due to the way the risk is calculated by your insurer.
-If more vehicles have been stolen or damaged in your area whilst parked on a driveway, compared to on the street, then your insurer will consider parking on your driveway risker in your location.
+However, this is not always the case and this is due to the way the risk is calculated by your insurance provider.
+If more vehicles have been stolen or damaged in your area whilst parked on a driveway, compared to on the street, then your insurance provider will consider parking on your driveway riskier in your location.
 Therefore, it’s worth doing a bit of research into crime stats in your area to see if this is applicable to you.

 A couple of other things to point out that people don’t often realise is that third party only cover is not always cheaper than a fully comprehensive policy.
-This depends on what your insurer considers as a risk, as some insurers believe that third party cover is risky compared to a fully comprehensive policy and will therefore return you a higher price.
+This depends on what your insurance providerconsiders as a risk, as some insurance providers believe that third party cover is risky compared to a fully comprehensive policy and will therefore return you a higher price.

-Always shop around to make sure that you are getting the best deal, as different insurers will return different prices.
+Always shop around to make sure that you are getting the best deal, as different insurance providers will return different prices.
 Why not use price comparison sites to scan the marketing ensuring you are getting the best product to suit your needs.

 If you can pay your insurance in a yearly instalment instead of monthly, you will be saving yourself money.
 This is because you will have to pay a monthly interest on top of the premium price.
 It’s not always possible, but why not save £10-£15 a month and keep it in a separate savings account.
 That way even if you don’t have the full premium amount, paying annually will hopefully not be as painful to your monthly outgoings.